-School-wide Positive Behavior Interventions and Supports (SWPBIS) is a framework designed to enhance students’ understanding of expectations of student behavior in all aspects of school.
-Within the framework, schools adopt rules and expectations based on their specific needs.
-Staff members and students are taught the expected strategies and behaviors so that everyone in the school has consistent expectations for appropriate behavior across different contexts (e.g., in classrooms, the lunchroom, and restrooms).
+School-wide Positive Behavior Interventions and Supports (SWPBIS) is a framework designed to enhance students’ understanding of behavior expectations at school.
+Schools work within the framework according to their specific needs.
+Staff members and students are taught strategies aligned to the expected behaviors to ensure consistency across different contexts (in classrooms, the lunchroom, and restrooms, for example).

-As part of the SWPBIS program, teachers and students develop a consistent understanding of the disciplinary responses that are appropriate for inappropriate behaviors.
-The goal of the SWPBIS approach is that that a school-wide shared understanding of appropriate behaviors and consistent disciplinary responses will result in a decrease in problem behaviors, a decrease in office disciplinary referrals and suspensions, increased student engagement (including increased student attendance), and increased student perception of school safety.
+As part of the SWPBIS program, teachers and students develop an understanding of the appropriate disciplinary responses for inappropriate behaviors.
+The goals of consistent SWPBIS implementation include a decrease in problem behaviors, a decrease in office disciplinary referrals and suspensions, increased student engagement and attendance, and increased student perception of school safety.
 The framework uses a three-tiered system.
-At the Tier 1 level, school staff use strategies aimed at addressing the needs of all students.
-At the Tier 2 level, school staff use more targeted interventions aimed at students who are at risk of engaging in problematic behavior (or who have already been engaging in problematic behavior).
-At the Tier 3 level, school staff use targeted strategies to support students engaging in problematic behaviors who have not been adequately supported by Tier1 and Tier 2 approaches.
-More information about the SWPBIS approach is available at: www.pbis.org/school.
+At Tier 1, school staff use strategies aimed to address the needs of all students.
+At Tier 2, school staff target interventions toward students who have displayed problematic behavior or are at risk of doing so.
+At Tier 3, school staff employ individualized strategies to support students who have not been adequately supported by Tier 1 and Tier 2 interventions.